JamesRCall/CS2300-Database-Project/README.md

 # CS2300-Database-Project

-# Project Title: Language Learning and Translation Database
+# Language Learning and Translation Database

 ## Overview
 This project is a comprehensive application designed to facilitate language learning and translation.
 It is built on a MySQL database and provides functionality for managing languages, words, translations, and user interactions through a command-line interface.